15 Coromandel Must-Dos

 6. Take a selfie in front of the giant L&P bottle

-The iconic New Zealand soft drink, L&P, is a sweet lemonade with and extra kick of lemon.
+The iconic New Zealand soft drink, L&P, is a sweet lemonade with and an extra kick of lemon.
 You’ve got to try it at least once.
 The “L” stands for “Lemon” and the “P” stands for “Paeroa”, the town that proudly invented the drink.
-Locals will tell you that the pure waters from the city source gives the soft drink its unique taste.
+Locals will tell you that the pure waters from the city source give the soft drink its unique taste.
+What’s more, it’s not the only BIG thing in New Zealand…

 7. Relax on New Chums Beach

 Voted one of New Zealand’s 10 most beautiful beaches, the golden sand beach is bathed by unbelievably clear water and sheltered by thick native forest.
 New Chums Beach, located in the Wainuiototo Bay, is very easy to access in only a short drive and an even shorter 1km walk from the parking area.
-Be aware that it gets a bit busy in the summer so try to plan your visit during the week days.
+Be aware that it gets a bit busy in the summer so try to plan your visit during the weekdays.
+For more awesome beaches see our 22 Stunning Beaches in New Zealand.

 8. Spend an afternoon at the Long Bay Reserve